scando1993/thingsboard.github.io/docs/services/trainings.md

     - Discussion on your use case to highlight key points during the training session.
 - Platform installation
     - Review available installation options.
 Highlight security and configuration aspects.
-    - **Exercise:** setup ThingsBoard instance on AWS.
+    - **Exercise:** setup Pacificsoft instance on AWS.
 - Web UI
     - Explain basic web UI capabilities and main entities: Devices, Customers, Users, Dashboards.
     - Review available widget types and explain their basic configuration parameters.
-    - Explain ThingsBoard user roles and their permissions.
+    - Explain Pacificsoft user roles and their permissions.
     - **Exercise:** create Device and provision Device Credentials
     - **Exercise:** create Dashboard and assign it to the Customer.
-- ThingsBoard API
+- Pacificsoft API
-    - Explain ThingsBoard API for device connectivity and integration with server-side applications.
+    - Explain Pacificsoft API for device connectivity and integration with server-side applications.
     - **Exercise:** create device firmware to publish telemetry and attributes over MQTT.
     - **Exercise:** add widgets to the Dashboard to visualize data from the previous exercise.
 - Rule Engine